Atreyu Trading Disclaimers and Disclosures

 What this means for you: When you open an account, we will ask for your Institutional name, address, and other information that will allow us to identify the company.
 We may also ask to see other identifying documents other than those noted previously as needed.

 Business Continuity Plan

-Our clearing firms, Axos Clearing Corporation or ABN Amro Clearing, backs up our important records in a geographically separate area.
+Our clearing firms, RQD Clearing or IBKR Clearing, backs up our important records in a geographically separate area.
 While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by our clearing firm that its objective is to restore its own operations and be able to complete existing transactions and accept new transactions and payments within 48 hours.
 Your orders and requests for funds and securities could be delayed during this period.

 Significant Business Disruptions: The Company’s plan takes into account two kinds Significant Business Disruptions, internal and external.
 Internal SBDs affect only the Company’s ability to communicate and do business, such as a fire or loss of electrical power in the office or building.